ffoodd/a11y.css/README.md

 *Please notice that you can build a single level file* (obsolete stuff only, for example), and adjust it to your very own issues.
 You may want to fix errors, or to learn from few advices.

+#### Cancel a selector

-*New* : When the `:not()` selector cannot be precise enough, you may add a second selector to extend the `%a11y-reset` placeholder, which tries to cancel the test in your second case.
+When the `:not()` selector cannot be precise enough, you may add a second selector to extend the `%a11y-reset` placeholder, which tries to cancel the test in your second case.
 However a few styles from the original page will still be overrided.

+### Quarantine

+When a selector is not cross-browser, you may send it to quarantine as it won't invalidate other selectors.

+Just switch the boolean argument `$quarantine: true`.

 ### About messages